Choosing The Best Blue Sapphire For Your Engagement Ring: What You Need To Know

 What is the most valuable blue sapphire?

-The cornflower blue Kashmir Sapphire from India is the rarest and most sought-after blue sapphire, reflected by its high price.
+The cornflower blue Kashmir Sapphire from India is the rarest and most valuable blue sapphire.

 How much is a blue sapphire worth?